The Truth About Decaf Coffee

 Despite the term “decaf”, decaffeinated coffee is not entirely caffeine-free (2).
 So, if you have high blood pressure or other conditions that prohibit you from consuming caffeine, you should still be careful.

-The United States Department of Agriculture (USDA) states that decaf coffee can still contain 3% caffeine.
+The UK The Coffee and Coffee Products (Amendment) Regulations states that decaf coffee can still contain 3% caffeine.

-This means that there are around 7mg of caffeine in any 8oz decaf coffee cup.
+This means that there are around 7 mg of caffeine in any 240 ml decaf coffee cup.
 Keep this in mind if you have any medical condition that may be impacted by caffeine intake.
 This especially applies to anxiety, heart-related diseases, insomnia, and other similar ailments.

 The important point is that decaffeinated is not the same as caffeine-free… People who are trying to eliminate caffeine from their diet should be aware that popular espresso drinks such as lattes can deliver as much caffeine as a can of Coca-Cola – about 31 milligrams.